meutraa/mm/README.md

 of this README.

 #### Features
-* Less than 200 lines of code.
+* Less than 250 lines of code.
 * Fetching last ten messages of each room on start.
-* Receiving messages.
+* Receiving messages by long polling sync call.
 * Sending messages through named pipes.
 * Marking latest event as read (the recommendation to only mark this as read when the user has read the message seems iffy here.
 An IMAP type tagging